-Simon Armitage is one of the most successful poets of the young 90's generation ("New Generation") in Great Britain, the author of five poetry books and a co-author of one.
+Simon Armitage is one of the most successful poets of the 90's young generation ("New Generation") in Great Britain, the author of five poetry books and a co-author of one.
 Coming from the north of England, he is extremely sensitive to local and slang idiom, "slipping between registers and reality."
 Before becoming a freelance writer, Armitage worked as a probation officer in Oldham and used that "benefit of unblinkered experience" in some of the poems I am going to discuss.
 Inspired by Ted Hughes, W. H. Auden and Robert Lowell, he has been compared to Paul Muldoon in his fragmentary vision of the world and disrupted poetic-narratives.

-Armitage once commented on his writing:

-For me, poetry has become . . . a dialogue between one part of myself and another.
-One informs and the other translates . . .
+Armitage once commented on his writing: "For me, poetry has become ... a dialogue between one part of myself and another.
+One informs and the other translates. ...
 It's bugged, and the person listening in is once again the author.
-Writing has become a way of taking part without having to participate, and a way of being alone without being lonely . . . words have no meaning unless they're spoken, seen or heard."

-This view of poetry corresponds to some of the author's different approaches to language and literary fiction as both subjects and media of his poetry.
-His notion of language ranges from a point where language fails as a means of communication and a system of meaningful signs to the point where it can actually give rise to circumstances or go beyond human experience.
+Writing has become a way of taking part without having to participate, and a way of being alone without being lonely ... words have no meaning unless they're spoken, seen or heard."
+This view of poetry corresponds to some of its author's various approaches to language and literary fiction as both subjects and media of his poetry.
+His notion of language ranges from a point where language fails as a means of communication and a system of meaningful signs to the point where it can actually give rise to facts perceived as real or where it surpasses human comprehension.
 Between these two extremes there are attitudes closer to one or the other: language interrupting the vision of the real world or, on the other hand, constituting indispensable facts in a chain of events.
 Discussing literary fiction, Armitage reveals the mechanics of poetic imagery.

-&lt;sup>1 Philip Gross, "Slangland", Poetry Review 82.2 (1992): 56-57.
+&lt;sup>1 Philip Gross, "Slangland," Poetry Review 82.2 (1992): 56-57.

 &lt;sup>2 Peter Forbes, "Simon Armitage.
-Kid", Poetry Review Special Issue (1994): 4.
+Kid," Poetry Review Special Issue (1994): 4.

-&lt;sup>3 Simon Armitage, "Kid", Poetry Review Special Issue (1994): 8.
+&lt;sup>3 Simon Armitage, "Kid," Poetry Review Special Issue (1994): 8.